-Children who are raised to be grateful appreciate the things they have, are more likely to help others and make the world a better place.
+Children who are raised to be grateful and appreciate the things they have are more likely to help others and make the world a better place.
 Teaching gratitude also teaches kids how to cope with disappointment and how to be humble.
-In this article, we will discuss how to raise a grateful child, and provide some tips and activities that you can use to help instill gratitude in your child.
+In this article, we will discuss how to raise a grateful child and provide some tips and activities that you can use to help instill gratitude in your child.

 How to Raise a Grateful Child in an Instant Gratification World

 It’s not always easy to raise grateful children in today’s society.

 With instant gratification available at the touch of a button, it can be tough to get kids to appreciate the things they have.

 This can be a challenge for parents, who find themselves constantly reminding their children to say thank you, or to think about how others might feel.

 Fortunately, there are some things parents can do to help their children be more grateful.